metadata toggle

 Target species

-Pig for reproduction.
+Pigs for reproduction.

 Indications for use

-For the active immunization of pigs:
+For the active immunisation of pigs:

 - to reduce clinical signs (skin lesions and fever) of swine erysipelas caused by Erysipelothrix rhusiopathiae, serotype 1 and serotype 2.